codeframework/Docs/AllIcons.md

                brushResourceKey: "MyGreatIcon");
 ```

+> Note: For more info on how to create your own icons, see [Custom Icons](Custom-Icons).

 It is also possible to use standard icon resources programmatically.
 For instance, if you want to assign a brush to an object, you can do the following:

 ```cs